 Quicken Rental Property Manager enables you to:

-- Track tenant information, including name, address, unit number and lease details.
+- Track tenant information, including name, address, unit number, and lease details.
+You can also manage details on security deposits — tracking payments and refunds in and out of your accounts.

 - Generate real estate tax reports, including Schedule E and Schedule C.